 Here's how the process works for new users:

 - Send them the URL of the Private Forum.

-- When they arrive on the page, they will need to enter their email address and click “Sign Up.”
+- When they arrive on the page, they will need to enter their email address and click “Sign-in.”

-- If a user already has a confirmed email and password, they will see the forum on the home page in the sidebar menu.
+- If a user already has a confirmed email, they will see the forum on the home page in the sidebar menu.